 Ryanair loses legal fight against French, Swedish airline state aid

-BRUSSELS, Feb 17 (Reuters) - Ryanair RYA.I on Wednesday lost its fight against state aid granted to virus-hit rivals Air France AIRF.PA and SAS SAS.ST via national schemes after Europe's second-top court backed EU competition regulators who had allowed the support under loosened rules.
+BRUSSELS, Feb 17 (Reuters) - Ryanair RYA.I on Wednesday lost its fight against state aid granted to flag carriers including rivals Air France AIRF.PA and SAS SAS.ST after a top European court said such schemes amid the COVID-19 pandemic were not discriminatory.

+The judgments from the Luxembourg-based General Court is the first to deal with aid measures cleared by the European Commission under easier rules aimed at helping European Union governments prop up companies hit by the pandemic.

+The court said the French and Swedish schemes were in line with the bloc's rules.

-"That aid scheme is appropriate for making good the economic damage caused by the Covid-19 pandemic and does not constitute discrimination," the Luxembourg-based General Court said, referring to the French scheme.
+"That aid scheme is appropriate for making good the economic damage caused by the COVID-19 pandemic and does not constitute discrimination," the court said, referring to the French scheme.

+Regarding the Swedish scheme, the court said: "The scheme at issue is presumed to have been adopted in the interest of the European Union."

+Ryanair had taken issue with the European Commission for clearing a French scheme allowing airlines to defer certain aeronautical taxes and Sweden's loan guarantee scheme for airlines.
+Both schemes benefited their flag carriers.

-Europe's biggest budget carrier has filed 16 lawsuits against the European Commission for allowing state aid to individual airlines such as Lufthansa, KLM, Austrian Airlines and TAP, as well as national schemes that mainly benefit flag carriers.
+Europe's biggest budget carrier has filed 16 lawsuits against the Commission for allowing state aid to individual airlines such as Lufthansa LHAG.DE, KLM, Austrian Airlines and TAP TAPA.UL, as well as national schemes that mainly benefit flag carriers.

 ((foo.yunchee@thomsonreuters.com; +32 2 287 6844; Reuters Messaging: foo.yunchee.thomsonreuters.com@reuters.net))